 - Perform the above step 8 times in total.
-12 times in overall total (4 plus 8).
+Twelve times in overall total (four plus eight).

 - Move your hands a bit and gently stretch your arms to full length for at least 30 seconds.
 Then slowly open your eyes.

 Do not do these steps in a place where it may not be safe to do them, for example, do not do these steps when driving.

 You might say silently to yourself a count total after breathing out (One, two, … eleven, twelve).
 The number count does not have to be exact and you do not have to do it 12 times.
 If you lose count during the process, just reset in your mind to one and resume.
 If you reckon you have done this session for long enough, assume that you have completed the process.